serverless-nextjs/serverless-next.js/README.md

     nextConfigDir: '/dir/to/my/nextApp'
 ```

-### Page functions

 Configure the functions for the next serverless pages as you would do for any other [serverless function](https://serverless.com/framework/docs/providers/aws/guide/functions/).
+In the example below, is assumed next distDir is `build`.

 ```
 functions: